Advice to help you support your child's emotions and behaviour throughout their development.

-When all parts of the brain are working well together, we can think and feel things at the same time.
-We feel calm yet alert and are ready to explore, learn and take on board new information.
+When all parts of the brain are working well together, you can think and feel things at the same time.
+You feel calm yet alert and are ready to explore, learn and take on board new information.

-When children (or indeed us as adults) feel overwhelmed, then the ‘downstairs / emotional’ brain can take override the ‘upstairs / thinking’ brain.
-Dr Dan Siegel calls this ‘flipping the lid’.
+When children (or adults) feel overwhelmed, then the ‘downstairs / emotional’ brain can override the ‘upstairs / thinking’ brain.
+Dr Siegel calls this ‘flipping the lid’.

 After ‘flipping the lid’, older children and adults have usually developed the self-regulation skills needed to return themselves to a state of calm (self-regulation) whereas younger children still need adult help to do this (co-regulation).
 Young children need lots of experiences of co-regulation to help them to self-regulate as they grow.

 In other words, every time an adult helps a child to return to a state of calm when big emotions have taken over, they are helping them to be able to calm themselves in the future.